MionKit/mion/README.md

 ### MikroKit vs Deepkit

-Deepkit is an amazing web new framework that brings types to the runtime world, with a full batteries included philosophy an even if it is still in beta it could be considered enterprise grade framework with many features: Web Framework, ORM, HTTP, RPC, Dependency Injection, Admin Dashboard and many more...
+Deepkit is an amazing modern web framework that brings types to the runtime world, with a full batteries included philosophy, it is still on early stages but could be considered an enterprise grade framework with many features like: Web Framework, ORM, HTTP, RPC, Dependency Injection, Dashboard, Events and many more...

 [![Deepkit](./assets/other_logos/deepkit_text.svg?raw=true)](https://deepkit.io/)